raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-You may need to change the value of how long your message is shown for to give enough time for it to be read, but no so long that the reader gets bored.
+You may need to change the value of how many seconds your message is shown for.
+Enough time for it to be read, but not so long that the reader gets bored waiting.

 ```blocks3
 when flag clicked